 Perfectionism as a Form of Procrastination

 Perfectionism often manifests as a subtle way to avoid work.
 It hides fears and slows down progress.
 This makes it hard to get things done.
+Perfectionism can disrupt the creative process, making it difficult to maintain productivity and generate new ideas.

 Setting Unrealistic Standards